-Call to review NI law on hate crime
+Eight hate crimes reported 'every day'

 "I have therefore recommended that the Department of Justice conduct a review of hate crime legislation in Northern Ireland to establish if change is required and whether the introduction of statutory offences, similar to those in England and Wales, would be beneficial."

-The PSNI defines hate crime as any offence committed "against an identifiable group of people," when that group identity is "a factor in determining who is victimised".
+The Police Service of Northern Ireland (PSNI) defines hate crime as any offence committed "against an identifiable group of people", when that group identity is "a factor in determining who is victimised".

 A victim may be targeted because of their ethnicity, religion, sexual orientation or because of their disability.